A Day in the Life of a Hospital Administrator

 Hospital Administrator Required Skills & Knowledge

-To manage the overall health and day-to-day operations of a medical facility, hospital administrators need to maintain a comprehensive body of knowledge across all aspects of healthcare.
-To this end, many hospital administrators have a master’s degree in healthcare administration along with extensive experience at various facilities, both in support roles and as administrative executives.
+To manage the overall health and day-to-day operations of a medical facility, hospital administrators must maintain a comprehensive body of knowledge across all aspects of healthcare.
+To this end, many hospital administrators have a master’s degree in healthcare administration and extensive experience at various facilities, both in support roles and as administrative executives.

 Running a hospital is not unlike running a city, and hospital administrators at times must strike a balance between the poise and charisma of a politician, the compassion and understanding of a nonprofit head, and the keen analytical skills and foresight of a savvy investor.